 The answer is a definite YES.

-I’ve been a paying customer to the Stock Advisor subscription for over since 2016.
+The purpose of this Motley Fool Review was to show you my personal experience with the Stock Advisor service over the last 8 years.
+I’ve been a paying member of the Stock Advisor subscription since 2016.
 I buy $1,000-$2,000 worth of each of their 2 specific stock picks every month.
-I wrote this Motley Fool Stock Advisor Review so other's can see how great the Fool Stock Advisor service picks have been for me over the last 5 years.
+I wrote this Motley Fool’s Stock Advisor Review so others can see how great the Fool’s Stock Advisor service picks have been for me over the years.

-The Motley Fool Stock Advisor Service Compared to Their Rule Breakers Service
+The Motley Fool’s Stock Advisor Service Compared to Their Rule Breakers Service

-The Rule Breaker service works in much the same way as Stock Advisor.
-They both are excellent stock picking services, consistently beat the market, release 2 stock picks per month, are best for long term investors, and they both can be purchased at Fool.com.
+The Rule Breaker stock picking service works in much the same way as Stock Advisor.
+They both consistently beat the market, release 2 stock picks per month, and are best for long-term investors.
 The differences are:

-- Rule Breaker's picks are coming from just David Gardner and his team
+- Rule Breakers picks are coming from The Motley Fool’s team of analysts.

-- You still get usually 2 new stock picks per month, but these picks focus on high-growth stocks that they feel are poised to be market leaders
+- These stock picking tips focus on high-growth stocks that they feel are poised to be market leaders

-Conclusion: The Motley Fool Rule Breakers picks have higher returns, but more variance as well.
+The Motley Fool Rule Breakers picks are not as high as The Motley Fool’s Stock Advisor picks since inception, and they have more variance as well.
 So if you missed out on just one Rule Breaker pick each year, your results could be significantly worse.

-For more information on Rule Breakers, see our Motley Fool Rule Breakers Review article.
+For more information on the Fool’s Rule Breakers, see our Motley Fool Rule Breakers Review article.